BarbaraCristinaNunes/final-project/README.md

 # final-project

-During BeCode training I had to reate a big project in which I would practice everything that I have leanded since I started the course.
+During BeCode training I had to create a big project in which I would practice everything that I have leanded since I started the course.
 In this project I diceided to apply my new skills and knowledge to resolve I problem with which I had to deal such as a biologist in searches laboratories.

 ## Contextualizing the problem